Depth Estimation#

 float fps_number;

-string fps_text;
+std::string fps_text;

-Define an Input Function#
+4. Define an Input Function#

 def get_frame_and_preprocess():

-# Get a frame from the cam
+a new frame from the cam and pre-process it.

 got_frame, frame = cam.read()